 The Governor is the competent authority in the Turks and Caicos Islands (TCI) for the implementation of targeted financial sanctions.
 However, Governor may delegate or authorise the delegation of any of his or her functions.
 Where a delegation has been made notice of the delegation will be placed in the Gazette, as well as posted on the websites of the Financial Services Commission and Attorney General’s Chambers.
 The TCI has issued on financial sanctions.

-Sanctions in the TCI flow from those imposed by mainly by the UN and the EU.
-Following the adoption of the UNSCRs by the EU through EU regulations, the UK, to ensure that its Overseas Territories (OTs) can implement the sanctions agreed in the UN and the EU makes an implementing Order in Council, under the United Nations Act 1946, which is extended to the OTs (Sanctions Orders).
-Sanctions Orders are enacted domestically to give the force of law in the TCI and published in the TCI Gazette.
+Sanctions in the TCI flow from those imposed by the UN and the UK.
+Following the adoption of the UNSCRs by the UN, to ensure that its Overseas Territories (OTs) can implement the sanctions agreed in the UN, the UK makes an implementing Order in Council, under the United Nations Act 1946, under the Sanctions and Money Laundering Act 2018 (“SAMLA”) which is extended to the OTs in the form of a Sanctions Order.
+Sanctions Orders are subsidiary legislation and are published in the TCI Gazette.

 The United Nations (UN) imposes general measures regarding terrorism and more specifically against named persons, groups, undertakings and entities.
 The enforcement measures are imposed to combat international terrorism and threats to international peace and security.
 These measures inter alia impose asset freezes and other prohibitions in respect of funds owned, held or controlled by certain named persons, groups, undertakings and entities.
 It is a criminal offence to breach these requirements.